Mat Giao Friendship Association: Works

 This association has published secret Buddhism, religious, mystical books such as Quintessence of Esoteric Buddhism (Author: Trieu Phuoc- Founder of Mat Giao Friendship Association) and The Nomination of the gods and mysticism (Author: Trieu Phuoc).
 The Association had circulated Tap san Mat giáo (a quarterly magazine) for a period of three years when Mat giao Friendship Association also ceased to operate publicly.

 Mat Giao Friendship Association in Virginia had sent its Secret Religion books to Vietnamese's temples and pagoda worldwide and especially, it introduced a special initiation ritual to prove the existence of the Invisible World (i.e. God, Buddhas, Deities, Archangels...) which could be self-performed with magical result at home.
-So far thousands of people all over the world are reporting their spiritual experiences at www.vutruhuyenbi.com.

-In 2007–08 the following universities carries Quintessence of Secret Buddhism and Nominations of the God and Mysticism provided by Mat Giao in California: